How Can I Make My Canvas Course Accessible?

 An accessible course provides all students the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services with substantially equivalent ease of use.
 Canvas as a platform is 508-compliant, with appropriately contrasting colors, clean designs, and tab-navigable menus.
 However, it’s up to you to ensure that the content you create within Canvas is accessible.

-This page contains the info you need to make your course compliant with the accessibility guidelines found in Emerson's Teaching Guidelines During Covid-19.
+This page contains the info you need to make your course compliant with Emerson's accessibility guidelines.

 If you sense that students studying remotely need help with computers or internet connection, you can contact Student Success.